-The German Code of Civil Procedure sets out different requirements that must be met for enforcement to take place.
-These requirements are divided into general as well as special enforcement requirements.
+The German Code of Civil Procedure sets out different requirements for enforcement.
+These requirements are divided into general and special enforcement requirements.
 The special enforcement requirements differ according to the property on which the enforcement is to be carried out.